smartvokat/esbuild-plugin-relay/README.md

 ## Caveat

 This plugin uses string replacements and **does not parse** the source code.
 This means it will try to compile GraphQL literals even if they are commented out.
-If that does not fit your workflow, you'll need to use ESBuild + babel + babel-plugin-relay.
+If that does not fit your workflow, you'll need to use esbuild + babel + babel-plugin-relay.

 ## Installation